hpanno/CADworkflow/HowTo.md

 		- Open GDI.
 		- On the Conversion Tab> Select "Start"
 		^^ This is going to take 2-3 hous.^^
-		- When the process has successfully complete click on "Copy files to ADS"
+		- When the process has successfully complete click on "Copy files to ADS" (On the conversion tab)
 		- On the AVRR Tab Select "Create" then "Load"

 		TEST your edits.
 Open the VIEW MAP AVRR TEST application.